 Credit Hours and Payment Periods

-The BYU Financial Aid Office automatically places the credit hour requirement for off-campus scholarships at .5 credits (less than half-time) and will not require a maintained GPA UNLESS the granting organization specifies otherwise.
+Credit hour requirement for off-campus scholarships are automatically set at .5 credits (less than half-time) and will not require a maintained GPA unless the granting organization specifies otherwise.

 If no minimum GPA is specified by the donor, BYU will release funds for students regardless of their current GPA.